ranc-n/Ranc-et-al.-EcoLett-2021/README.md

 Publicly available dataset and program code for:

 **N. Ranc, F. Cagnacci & P.R.
 Moorcroft.
-2021.
-Memory drives the formation of animal home ranges: evidence from a reintroduction. *Ecology Letters* Vol. xx xx-xx.
-DOI: XXXXXXX
+In Press.
+Memory drives the formation of animal home ranges: evidence from a reintroduction. *Ecology Letters*
 **
 <br>
 <br>